Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Online Regression

+Note that in \eqref{eq:sos-gd} there is a term $R^2 T^{4/5}/\eta$ which increases as $\eta\to 0$.
+As discussed previously, for very small contamination rate $\eta$ one can simply apply the above Theorem with slightly larger $\eta$ to get meaningful bounds.

-with probability at least $1 - \delta$ over the randomness of the coin flips, where $\beta'_k \triangleq 1/(1 + \gamma_k) = (k^2 + k - 2)/(k^2 + 2k - 4) \in (0,1)$ and $\gamma_k$ was defined in Theorem~\ref{thm:sos-hd}. \end{theorem} \begin{proof} As in the proof of Theorem~\ref{thm:sosandcut}, we first bound the regret incurred in a single call of \textsc{SeparationOracle} by $4N_0R^2 + 8|D_i|C_0$ where $D_i$ is the dataset $D$ collected in call $i$.
+\begin{proof} As in the proof of Theorem~\ref{thm:sosandcut}, we first bound the regret incurred in a single call of \textsc{SeparationOracle} by $4N_0R^2 + 8|D_i|C_0$ where $D_i$ is the dataset $D$ collected in call $i$.
 It follows then that if $V$ is the total number of calls made to \textsc{SeparationOracle} then the total clean regret is upper bounded by $O(N_0 R^2 V + T C_0)$ where we used that $\sum_i |D_i| \le T$.
 On the other hand, we know from Theorem~\ref{thm:gd} that if we define $\varphi_i$ to be the function whose gradient is returned at the end of Algorithm~\textsc{SeparationOracle}, then

 since $\|\nabla \varphi_i(w')\| \le \|\Sig_t(w' - v_t)\| \le 2R$ and using the corresponding choice of $\gamma$.
 Therefore $V = O(R^4/C_0^2)$.
 Hence the clean regret is upper bounded by $O(N_0 R^6/C_0^2 + T C_0)$.